TruebitProtocol/interactive-coin-offerings/README.md

 #### finalizeSale(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage)
 *(InteractiveCrowdsaleLib.sol, line 67)*

-This should be called once the sale is over to commit all bids into the owner's bucket.
-Also calls the launchToken function
+This should be called once the sale is over to launch the token and record the total ETH raised into the owners withdrawal bucket.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self